JChungYS/TeoChewBible/README.md

 # TeoChewBible

-I have been working on implementation of my research about engaging Chiense diaspora for Bible Translation.
+I have been implementation my research about engaging Chiense diaspora for Bible Translation.
 My sibling and I are descedndents of Teow Chew Chinese diaspora couple in Hong Kong.
 I would like to start translating Old Testament into Teow Chew.
 This project will quite likely be under GOSP4EL -- GLocal Open Soruce Projects for Evangelical Laities.
 I am looking for collaboration and certainly would appreciate your prayer.